Promissory Note Payable on Demand

 An open-ended loan is given in exchange for an on demand promissory note.
 This is beneficial for all involved.

 The note can mean that the loan is not payable by the borrower until he or she has the money.
 For the person loaning the money, the note serves as a promise the loan will be repaid despite a structured schedule.
 This is a common situation, especially when it deals with family loaning and borrowing money.

 If you need help with understanding promissory notes payable on demand and lending money to those close to you, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.